maxludden/supergene-v2/books/book10/md/chapter-3100.md

 After he said that, Si Tu Ya, who had messy hair and a lot of blood on her face, rushed in.
 She asked, “Mister, is your si ming demon race broken?”

-“What did that b*tch Feng Fei Fei do?”
+“What did that bitch Feng Fei Fei do?”
 Gong Shu Zhi madly asked.

 Si Tu Ya’s face looked like soil.
 She knew Gong Shu Zhi’s si ming demon race was broken.
 She told him about Han Sen being able to fight Dou Tian Yu while healing Feng Fei Fei at the same time.